 Using RBC resources that inhibit or interfere with the use of resources by other authorized users (for example, using applications which use a disproportionate amount of bandwidth for extended periods).

 NOTHING IN THIS POLICY LIMITS THE VALIDITY OF OTHER RBC POLICIES RELATING TO RBC INFORMATION TECHNOLOGY RESOURCES.
 HOWEVER, IF THERE ARE ANY INCONSISTENCIES BETWEEN ANOTHER RBC POLICY AND THIS POLICY, THIS POLICY SHALL PREVAIL.

-Appendix VII: Responsible for Maintenance: Director of Residence Life
+Appendix VII: Housing Terms & Conditions